Education Required for Addiction Counselor Credentialing

 Learn more about Prescription of Tobacco Cessation Aids

-Physician assistants must practice in collaboration with the appropriate health care provider as indicated by the condition of the patient, the standard of care and the physician assistant’s education, experience and competence.
-The degree of collaboration must be determined at the physician assistant’s primary location of practice.
-OAR 847-050
+A PA shall engage in collaboration with the appropriate health care provider as indicated by the patient, the standard of care and the physician assistant’s education, experience and competence.
+The degree of collaboration must be determined at the PA’s primary location of practice.
+The determination may include decisions made by a physician, podiatric physician or employer with whom the PA has entered into a collaboration agreement, or the group or hospital service and the credentialing and privileging systems of the PA’s primary location of practice.
+OR.
+REV. STAT. § 677.510(2)-(5)

 Scope of Practice Determination